 Cabell’s has a strict criterion by which it judges academic journals.
 This resource looks at a journal’s peer review process, transparency, publishing practices and business practices to evaluate the validity and trustworthiness of a journal.

-The Journal Blacklist looks at behavioral indicators such as lack of contact or editorial information, misleading content, and other irregular publishing practices.
-Journals that are on the blacklist may be predatory in nature.
+Predatory Reports looks at behavioral indicators such as lack of contact or editorial information, misleading content, and other irregular publishing practices.
+Journals that are on this list may be predatory in nature.

 Access Cabell’s Directories from the database drop-down menu on the library homepage or visit our Predatory Publishing research guide.
 If you have questions or would like more information, please contact us at 817-735-2465 or via the "Ask Us" or “Chat Now” logos on the library website.